 Latest Update from MCAG

-As a proven leader in serving the health care community in class action settlement recovery services, MCAG is fortunate to have over one thousand hospitals and thousands of medical providers rely on us to meet their revenue recovery needs.
-With that said, we are closely monitoring the Blue Cross Blue Shield Multi-District Antitrust Litigation case, which impacts providers across the country, and want to make our clients aware of recent developments.
+As a proven leader in serving the health care community in class action settlement recovery services, MCAG is fortunate to have well over one thousand hospitals and thousands of medical providers rely on us to meet their revenue recovery needs.
+Accordingly, we are closely monitoring the Blue Cross Blue Shield Multi-District Antitrust Litigation case, which impacts providers across the country.

 In order to set the context for this litigation, it is helpful to know some important historical background information.
 Blue Cross (hospital insurance) and Blue Shield (physician/medical insurance) plans were created as non-profit prepayment insurance plans with the intention of providing affordable health care coverage for the communities each plan served.
 Blue Shield came first in the logging camps of the Pacific Northwest at the turn of the 20th century.
 Blue Cross followed in 1929.